 Using screws and a drill, attach each 2×6 to the side of each post at the top, as shown in the photo.
 Make sure they overhang the same on each side.
 You will need an extra hand for this part of the project.
 (I actually think an extra hand for the whole thing is a good idea!)
 The photo shows bolts but you can use screws depending on the look that you want for your DIY garden arbor.

 That’s it!
-Plant a wonderful vine at it’s base to make a dramatic focal point in your garden that you created yourself.
-Yes, you can do this project!
+Plant a wonderful vine at its base to make a dramatic focal point in your garden that you created yourself.
+Yes, you can learn how to build an arbor!!
 Build yourself a simple garden arbor and enjoy it for years to come.
 What do ya say?
 Got the guts to give it a try?
 You could use this same simple tutorial to create a series of arbors as well for an amazing focal point statement in the garden.
 Check out the DIY garden arbor ideas below for more inspiration.

 This double garden arbor adds lattice to give it more personality.
 This also allows you to grow vines on your arbor.
 Photo from Direct Painting Group.